tachiyomiorg/website/src/help/guides/reader.md

 ---

 # Reader
-This section generally relates to the reading experience of the app and navigating the reader.
+This section relates to the reading experience in the app and navigating the reader.

 ## Default viewer <Badge text="Left to Right" type="default-indicator" vertical="middle" />
-This setting sets the default direction the reader goes in when you open a manga.
+This setting sets the reader's default direction when you open a manga.

 **Left to right**
 - Swipe left for next page.
 Swipe right for previous page.